ALM & IRRBB - Optimizing the Balance Sheet

 - Case studies throughout the program - will provide us with insight into how the balance sheet/off balance sheet is impacted.
 It is never the case that one single shock causes the major problem but rather the shocks in stress are highly correlated involving both internal and external shocks.
 Only a holistic ALM/ liquidity /trading framework enables us to understand this connectivity.

 - S&L crisis in the 1980s-1990s in which one third of the US savings and loans institutions (over 1000) failed and cost the taxpayer an estimated $160 billion: we will show that a key to the failure was a steepening of the yield curve in which net interest margins collapsed (Lincolns, Home State Savings Bank).
+In today's modern bank, how could this have been avoided.

 - Continental Illinois 1984 and Washington Mutual 2008: in both cases the banks failed due to deterioration of investments/ lending in highly risky assets.